aesthetic-suite/framework/docs/config.md

 The `typography.text` settings control both the body and paragraph text of the application, aswell as spacing based calculations (primarily used by `spacing.type`).
-Body text comes in 3 sizes -- small, normal (default), and large -- and can be configured using a scaled format with [TypeScale][type-scale], or with an explicit per size format.
+Body text comes in 3 sizes -- small, normal (default), and large -- and can be configured using a scaled format, or with an explicit per size format.

-The scaled approach will use scale equivalent settings to calculate small and large sizes, with the starting point being the middle, and going outwards.
-The values configured should be the default text size (normal).
+The scaled approach will use scale equivalent settings to calculate small and large sizes, with default being the middle, and going outwards.
+The values configured should be the default text size.

 ```yaml
 typography: